stfc/PSyclone/tutorial/practicals/LFRic/single_node/1_openmp/README.md

 Notice that you have not had to change the OpenMP transformation logic, it has just done the right thing.
 This is because the script tries to parallelise all loops and the OpenMP transformation refuses to parallelise a loop that it knows to be serial.
-It knows this as the loop class has a property which can be used to identify the type of loop it is.
+It knows this as PSyclone has specified that this loop is of type "colours".
+You can see the loop types in the psy-layer PSyIR code that is output to the screen.

+If you take a look above the psy-layer PSyIR code that is output to the screen you will see messages from the transformation saying that it will not parallelise a loop that iterates over colours:

+Transformation Error: Error in DynamoOMPParallelLoopTrans transformation.
+The requested loop is over colours and must be computed serially.

 ## Generated code